SpecialistOff.NET / Вопросы / Статьи / Фрагменты кода / Резюме / Метки / Помощь / Файлы

 In which the delimiting tokens are of no interest.

-The end of text symbol.
+$The end of text symbol.
 Verify that the end of the input text has been reached.

-When there are no named items in a rule, the AST consists of the elements parsed by the rule, either a single item or a list
+When there are no named items in a rule, the AST consists of the elements parsed by the rule, either a single item or a list.
+This default behavior makes it easier to write simple rules:

 number = /[0-9]+/ ;